Family Help & Wellness: Background

-Controversy
+Controversies and deaths

+Trails Carolina homicide investigations

-2014 - Trails Carolina Alec Lansing (age 17) participant died of hypothermia during his time at Trails Carolina after going missing for 12 days.
+In 2014, Alec Lansing (age 17) participant ran away from Trails Carolina, a Family Help & Wellness residential camp.
+Lansing later died of hypothermia after going missing for 12 days.

-Trails Carolina homicide investigation

 On the morning of February 3, 2024, a 12-year-old boy was killed by staff after one night at Trails Carolina wilderness program by Family Help and Wellness.
+The cause of death was determined to be asphyxia from being 'sealed' in a bivy sack overnight, and it was ruled a homicide.

-The Transylvania County Sheriff's Office launched an investigation in the death of the boy he had arrived at Trails Carolina on February 2, 2024 after being transported by two men from New York to Trails Carolina.
+The Transylvania County Sheriff's Office launched an investigation into the death.
+The boy had arrived at Trails Carolina on February 2, 2024, after being transported by two men from New York to Trails Carolina.
 On February 6, the investigators executed a search warrant on Trails Carolina.
-Trails Carolina refused to co-operate with the investigation. on the February 13, 2024 North Carolina Department of Health and Human Services told Trails Carolina it was to stop new admissions during the investigation.
-Later on February 18, 2024.
-All children were removed from Trails Carolina.
-On May 17, 2024 the North Carolina Department of Health and Human Services permanently revoked Trails Carolina's license.
-On June 25, 2024 the medical examiner's report was released.
-The cause of death was determined to be asphyxia, and it was ruled as a homicide.
+Trails Carolina refused to co-operate with the investigation.
+On February 13, 2024 North Carolina Department of Health and Human Services told Trails Carolina it was to stop new admissions during the investigation.
+On February 18, 2024, all children were removed from Trails Carolina.
+On May 17, 2024, the North Carolina Department of Health and Human Services permanently revoked Trails Carolina's license.
+On June 25, 2024, the medical examiner's report was released.

 North Carolina investigation into Asheville Academy

-On May 8, 2025, a thirteen-year-old killed herself at the school.
-In response, the state ordered on May 27, 2025 that Asheville Academy owned by Family Help & Wellness must stop new admission to the school.
-On May 29, 2025, a second death occurred.
-On May 31, 2025, Asheville Academy released all of its students.
+On May 8, 2025, a thirteen-year-old killed herself at Asheville Academy, another Family Help & Wellness center.
+In response, on May 27, 2025, the state ordered that the school must stop new admission.

+On May 29, 2025, a second death occurred, also ruled a suicide.
+On May 31, 2025, Asheville Academy closed down and released all of its students.